-Stress-caused hair loss is a form of temporary hair loss called telogen effluvium where follicles are pushed into the shedding and resting phase.
-This is temporary and easily treated through a number of techniques, including just waiting.
+Stress-caused hair loss is a form of temporary hair loss called telogen effluvium, where follicles are pushed into the shedding and resting phase.
+This is temporary and easily treated through several techniques, including just waiting.

 Everyday stress, however, doesn’t cause hair loss.
 You aren’t losing your hair because you have to sit in traffic or deal with an unhelpful coworker.

 That said, too much stress isn’t good for your overall health.
 Find healthy ways to avoid or cope with stressful stimuli.
 Dealing with frequent stress can affect your mood, self-esteem, and confidence, which may already take a hit due to hair loss.

 Hair Loss Myth #3: Wearing a Hat Will Make You Lose Hair

 The myth that hats cause hair loss has existed for a long time.
 It’s hard to identify where this myth started, but it seems to originate from a series of clinical studies in the 70s and 80s that studied thermoregulation (your body’s ability to regulate its temperature).
 Those studies supposed that hats make the head warm, so the body sheds hair to cool off.
 Future studies proved them wrong, but the myth remains.